Jennifer Heil: Finishing her career

 During January of the 2010–11 World Cup season, Heil officially announced her retirement prior to the Canadian stop at the Canada Olympic Park in Calgary.
 Heil would say of her retirement that "I'm definitely in good shape.
 I could go for one more Olympic Games.
 I'm still at the top of my game, but for me I feel it's an important time to build on my future.
 I want to be as successful off the slopes as I have been on the slopes and I feel that time is now.
 I feel that in my heart."

 Heil's next event was at the 2011 FIS World Championships.
 In her last event there in the moguls final, Heil won her first ever gold medal and first ever medal having previously won only in the dual moguls event.
 Heil said of her win there that "It's a title I've never won before and there's been a lot of discussion about that in Canada.
 I've never been one to count my medals and count my titles, but I'm pretty happy that that conversation is over."
 For the last day of the World Championships, Heil competed in the dual moguls event.
 There she advanced to the final where she defeated young teammate Chloé Dufour-Lapointe to win her second gold medal of the competition.
 The victory was her third successive dual moguls crown, more importantly it ensured that Heil would end her career as a double world champion.
 As a result of her dual championship golds she was awarded the Canadian Press's female athlete of the year for 2011.

 Post-Olympic career

-Heil is founder and CEO of RYA Health, a healthtech company she started while attending Graduate School of Business of Stanford University.
+Heil is founder and CEO of RYA Health, a healthtech company she started while attending the Stanford Graduate School of Business.
 Jennifer is also a graduate of Desautels Faculty of Management of McGill University in management and political science.
-In her spare time, Heil is an avid surfer and sport commentator with the Canadian Broadcasting Corporation.
+In her spare time, Heil is an avid surfer and sport commentator with CBC Television.

+In 2025, Heil was named Team Canada's Chef de Mission for the 2026 Winter Olympic Games in Milano Cortina, Italy by the Canadian Olympic Committee.